2007 - 2011

 2012 - 2013

 The article gets wide spread attention and a crowdfunding campaign, iCancer2, is initiated by Alexander Masters, Dominic Nutt and Liz Scarff to get the funds needed for a clinical trial in NET.
-As a result, thousands of people from around the world together donate a substantial sum for the cause of which the majority by oil tycoon Vince Hamilton, himself affected by NET.
-The oncolytic virus is named AdVince in his honor3.
+As a result, thousands of people from around the world together donate a substantial sum for the cause of which the majority by Vince Hamilton, himself affected by NET.
+The oncolytic virus is named AdVince after him3.

 The iTANK platform, ELC-001, begins development, initially for oncolytic viruses.